JennJay/JennJay/README.md

-- 👋 Hi, I’m @JennJay
+- 👋 Hi, I’m @JennJay!
+I'm an artist, A mom and an educator.
 - 👀 I’m a Full Stack Software Engineer with a passion for design and cool code!
 - 🌱 I’m currently building apps and websites for clients and for my potfolio.
-- 💞️ I’m looking to collaborate with other software developers!
+- 💞️ I’m looking to collaborate with other software developers and to open source.
+-

 <!---